- Tim Ball

 Downsize To An Accessible Eco Home

 There is a huge un-met demand for houses for active older people, often retired, that combines modern open plan living and low energy costs with floor plans that can adapt to disabilities that may come along in old age.
 Jeremy Leaf, a former RICS residential chairman, says: “Every study about downsizing seems to confirm that there is huge untapped demand from retirees looking to move to smaller homes but the lack of suitable options is proving a deterrent.”
-We are working on a small housing scheme that is designed to meet this demand.

 The kind of homes in demand are not small, because people want space for themselves and visiting children and grandchildren, but they are smaller and more manageable than large older homes that can be difficult and expensive to maintain.